Federal Financial Aid Programs

 - Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
 The borrower is responsible for interest during the life of the loan.
 Students are eligible for $20,500 per award year.
 An award year is defined as two semesters (30 weeks).
 Graduate students have a cumulative loan limit of $138,500, including any prior undergraduate debt.
 No more than $65,500 of this amount may be in subsidized Federal Stafford Loans.

-The interest rate in effect from July 1, 2017 to June 30, 2018 is 6 percent.
-New rates are announced each June for the following award year starting on July 1.
+The interest rate in effect for July 1, 2018 to June 30, 2019 is 5.045 percent.
+The new rates are announced each June for the following award year starting on July 1.

 - Federal Direct Grad PLUS Loan: Eligibility for the Federal Grad PLUS loan does not depend on demonstrated financial need, but borrowers must file the FAFSA to qualify.
 Borrowers must also pass a credit check and have exhausted their Federal Stafford Loan eligibility.
 The Federal Grad PLUS loan allows students to borrow up to the total cost of education, including tuition, fees, room and board, books, supplies, personal expenses, and transportation, minus other student aid received.

-The interest rate in effect from July 1, 2017 to June 30, 2018 is 7 percent.
+The interest rate for July 1, 2018 to June 30, 2019 is 7.595 percent.
 New rates are announced each June for the following award year starting on July 1.
 Students are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note(s).
 Berkeley College encourages students entering the School of Graduate Studies to participate in a loan entrance interview.
 Students will be required to complete an exit interview upon leaving the College.

 - Federal Work Study (FWS): Berkeley College does not ordinarily award FWS to graduate students, but reserves the right to make an exception.